You can expect to see blooms in early spring by sowing your wildflower seed in autumn to kickstart your summer garden.

 Sowing wildflower seeds on a bare bed with low-nutrient soils will provide the best results and eliminate competition from other plants.
 If the area is small, you can remove grass, weeds/flora by digging them out and leaving the site to cultivate for several weeks, removing any new weeds if they pop up.

-However, suppose your chosen area is a field already populated by grass and you do not have the ability/machinery to remove it.
-In that case, we recommend introducing Yellow Rattle, and you can read more about that here.
+- However, suppose your chosen area is a field already populated by grass and you do not have the ability/machinery to remove it.
+In that case, we recommend introducing Yellow Rattle, and you can read more about that in our guide on sowing Yellow Rattle in your garden.

 Wildflower choice